 Paterson is a gritty industrial city located just 15 miles west of Manhattan.
 In the late 19th century, Paterson was an economic boomtown.
 Near the end of the 20th century, HUD would rank Paterson as the most economically distressed city in America.

-Since President Obama signed the Paterson National Park legislation at the end of March, the number of visitors to the Falls has doubled.
-There have been articles in the New Jersey papers, the New York Times, and the New Yorker—and featured on television and radio stations.
+Since President Obama signed the Paterson National Park legislation in March 2009, the number of visitors to the Falls has surpassed 350,000 annually. in addition to extensive New Jersey press coverage, our Park have been featured in the New York Times, the New Yorker,and on television and radio stations.